 The Organisation Internationale de Métrologie Légale (OIML) is a world-wide, intergovernmental organization whose main task is that of harmonizing the regulations and metrological controls applied by the national metrological services, or related organizations, of its Member States.

 The main categories of OIML publications are : ...

-((to be revised / updated by BIML))
+((to be revis sed / updated b y BIML))

-A. Points / proposals of a general nature that need clarification by BIML
+Points / proposals of a general / editorial nature that require action by the BIML